Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Simulation and Results

 \subsection{Dynamic DSRRP}

 In practice, the crew repair time is continuously changing.
 Moreover, the dispatch commands must be issued as fast as possible to reduce the outage duration.
 Therefore, the DSRRP must be solved efficiently and the solutions should be dynamically updated according to the current crew repair time.
-First, we assume that the crews must be dispatched to their first destination in 30 minutes.
-Since A-DSRRP (Steps 1-8 in Algorithm 1) converged after 411 seconds, the crews are dispatched to their first destination after running the neighborhood search algorithm for 1389 seconds.
 To simulate the change in repair time, it is assumed that once a crew reaches the damaged component, the repair time is updated to its actual value by adding a random number from the continuous uniform distribution on [-2,2] to the estimated time.
-For example, once crew 1 arrives at line 7-8, the repair time is changed from 2.5 to 3 hours.
+For example, once crew 1 arrives at line 7-8, the repair time is changed from 2.5 to 3 hours. {Similarly, the solar irradiance is updated by adding $\pm$5\% to the forecasted value}.
 The time limit at Step 14 in Algorithm 1 is set to be 15 minutes after the first dispatch, so that the repair time is updated every 15 minutes.
 While the crews are repairing the damaged components, the neighborhood search algorithm keeps searching for a better solution, and the crews are dispatched using the incumbent solution.